-The research conducted in the SoCog team explore the field of social cognition.
-Their scope is cognitive processes, either controlled or automatic, conscious or implicit, which are underlying in self-perception and the perception of others (stereotypes and prejudice), social interaction (automatic imitation, social comparison), and, more generally, social behavior in situation (threatening situations, positions of power, stigmatization, etc.) The research activity of SoCog focus on three lines of research:
+The research conducted by the SoCog team members investigates the field of social cognition.
+The scope of our research interests encompasses controlled and automatic cognitive processes, explicit and implicit cognition underlying self-perception and the perception of others (stereotypes and prejudice), social interaction (automatic imitation, social comparison), and, more generally, contextualized social behavior (e.g., threatening situations, positions of power, situations of stigmatization, etc.).
+The team members focus on three lines of research:

 How do we perceive others and ourselves?
-Social perception is a central theme of research on social cognition.
-This social perception influences the way in which an individual evaluates others and behaves with them, whether the behavior consists in punishing, attacking, or, on the contrary, cooperating with, trusting, or even falling in love with, others.
-In this line of research, the focus is on the cognitive processes involved in the perception of oneself and others and in social interactions.
+Social perception is a central theme of research in the field of social cognition.
+It influences the way in which individuals evaluate and interact with each other, whether their behavior consists in punishing, attacking, or, on the contrary, cooperating with, trusting, or even falling in love with others.
+In this line of research, we focus on the cognitive processes involved in self-perception, perception of others, and social interactions.

-The research work especially considers the role of stereotypes (cognition) and prejudice (affects) in social perception.
-The research conducted examines how stereotypes are activated in social situations, and how they influence our memories, attitudes and behaviors.
-The research furthermore considers determiners of stereotypes and prejudice: how they originate and how they may be altered.
+The relevant research considers, in particular, the role of stereotypes (cognition) and prejudice (affect) in social perception.
+The studies conducted in this line of research examine how stereotypes are activated in social situations, and how they influence our memories, attitudes and behaviors.
+We furthermore study the determinants of stereotypes and prejudice: what is their origin and how they can be altered.

 What are the effects of threatening situations for the self?
-We are frequently confronted with threatening situations in everyday life, e.g. when we are afraid of failing to reach an important objective, when we are confronted with arguments which challenge our beliefs and values.
-Or also when we think of the terrorists threat or when we think of death.
-In this second line research the research focuses on how various types of threats, either symbolic or real, influence cognitive functions and social behavior.
+We are frequently confronted with threatening situations in everyday life.
+For instance, we are sometimes afraid of failing to reach an important goal, we can be confronted with arguments that challenge our beliefs and values, we are exposed to deadly terrorist news, etc. In a second line of research, we investigate how various types of threats, either symbolic or real, influence cognitive functions and social behavior.

-We consider first the threats to the concept of self, whether this threat is connected to the fear of confirming the negative reputation associated with the group we belong to (the stereotype threat), or is connected to the pressure of evaluation (the fear to fail with reference to a standard).
-Our research focuses mainly on attentional processes, which mediatize the impact of threatening situations upon cognitive performance.
-And it also aims at putting forward new means to modify the interpretation that individuals form about threatening situations in order to hinder its effects on cognitive performance.
+Two types of symbolic threats are examined in this line of research.
+First, we investigate the threats to the self-concept, whether this threat is related to the fear of confirming a negative reputation associated with the ingroup (stereotype threat), or to evaluative pressure (fear of failing to reach a standard).
+Our research focuses mainly on attentional processes, which mediate the impact of threatening situations on cognitive performance.
+However, it also aims to put forward new means to modify individuals’ interpretation of threatening situations, in order to hinder threat effects on cognitive performance.

-Finally the research considers how actual threats (the risk of a nuclear accident or of a terrorist attack) influence social cognition, affects and behaviors.
-This research help understand better how information referring to death influence the cognitive and affective reactions of individuals and their consequences in terms of behavior.
+Finally, our research examines how existential threats (the risk of a nuclear accident or of a terrorist attack) influence social cognition, affect, and behavior.
+This research contributes to a better understanding of the way in which death-related stimuli influence individuals’ cognitive and affective reactions, as well their behavioral consequences.

-Project leaders : Armand Chatard and Jean-Claude Croizet, Professors at the University of Poitiers – Poitiers campus.
+Team leader : Armand Chatard, Professor at the University of Poitiers – Poitiers campus.

 .
 In order to contact a member of the research team by telephone dial 05 49 followed by the six digits indicated.